Annemarie Bolduc

 Our fine house with one cat and chooks in the yard • Photography © Bottle and Brush Studio 2019-21

-To make it our own yard, we made a few changes.
-What we wanted was to have a productive garden with fruit trees, herbs, edible perennials, veggie patches and beneficial plants, including some native varieties.
+To make it our yard, we made a few changes.
+We wanted a productive garden with fruit trees, herbs, edible perennials, veggie patches and beneficial plants, including some native varieties.
 My goal was to keep the original look of the garden and enrich the diversity.
-I have removed the unessential, over packed and repetitive plants to make room.
+I have removed the unessential, over-packed and repetitive plants to make room.
 Shade, roots and some invasive plants are still tricky to manage.
 The work is still in progress but the challenge is fun.
-I'm happy to be the main gardener, with the help from my hubbie with the heavier jobs.
-Some of the trees are quite huge... but we are not going to remove any unless needed: usually for disease or safety reasons.
-I was worried when it got so dry before the bushfires… The fires that devastated the region passed near us on 2020 New Year's eve, through the hills in front of our place.
+I'm happy to be the principal gardener, with the help from my hubbie with the heavier jobs.
+Some of the trees are pretty huge... but we will not remove any unless needed, usually for disease or safety reasons.
+I was worried when it got so dry before the bushfires… The fires that devastated the region passed near us on 2020 New Year's Eve through the hills in front of our place.
 We were lucky the wind did not change direction towards the town.
 Through this experience, I've learned the importance of keeping a yard tidy, irrigated and safe from the threat of embers.

 Eclectic and colourful trees in the yard • Photography © Bottle and Brush Studio 2018-2020

 One particular feature of this established garden is the eclectic varieties of the trees.
-Some of them are quite special to me as they remind me of home in Canada, like the blue spruce and birch trees.
-Some are quite exotic for me as they would not suit Québec's climate like the windmill palms and evergreens like the holly and strawberry tree.
-There is a giant cypress tree and a Japanese maple tree that are the most colourful in Autumn.
-In the flowering trees, there are four old magnolias, a decorative pear, crape myrtle and many shrubs including gorgeous camellias, roses and rhododendrons.
+Some of them are pretty special to me as they remind me of my home in Canada, like the blue spruce, cedars and birch trees.
+Some are quite exotic for me as they would not suit Québec's climate, like the windmill palms and evergreens like the holly and strawberry tree.
+A giant cypress tree and a Japanese maple tree are the most colourful in Autumn.
+The flowering trees have four old magnolias, a decorative pear, crape myrtle and many shrubs, including gorgeous camellias, roses and rhododendrons.
 There are a few non-flowering shrubs like cedars, bamboo, nandinas and other edging-type plants.
-The previous owners have done a lot of hard work, it was apparently a jungle when they bought the property.
+The previous owners have done much hard work; it was a jungle when they bought the property, as we heard from our neighbours.
 When we got there, there was already an old chicken coop, a wood shed, a small shed, a medium shed and a new big garage.
-The house has a cosy covered side terrace and front balcony where we love to sit at the end of the summer days and enjoy the present while looking at the hills.
+The house is a small bungalow cottage-style with 3 bedrooms.
+It has a cosy covered side terrace and front balcony where we love to sit at the end of the summer days and enjoy the present while looking at the hills.
 Our little backyard forest is a safe environment for our fluffy pets and various wild creatures (mostly flying) who pass by every day.

 Birds and bees paradise • Photography © Bottle and Brush Studio 2018-22

 Birds love to hang out here in our garden.
-All year there are sparrows flying around our bird bath but each season brings different native bird species.
-In winter there are many king parrots (the friendliest), magpies, currawongs (that I have to keep away from my chook food) and sometimes kookaburras, peewees and cockatoos.
+Sparrows fly around our bird bath all year, but each season brings different native bird species.
+In winter, there are many king parrots (the friendliest), magpies, currawongs (that I must keep away from my chook food) and sometimes kookaburras, peewees and cockatoos.
 Spring brings various nectar-loving birds and beautiful crimson rosellas.
-At the start of summer, I have to net my raspberry bushes from the cheeky bowerbirds and silvereyes but the little blue fairy wren and finches passing through are always more than welcome.
-In the warm season, I also have visits from impressive parrots like the gang-gangs and black cockatoos but they are always very high up in the trees so that makes it very difficult to photograph.
-Our resident chickens are also very happy and spoiled in this garden.
+At the start of summer, I have to net my raspberry bushes from the cheeky bowerbirds and silvereyes, but the little blue fairy wren and finches passing through are always more than welcome.
+In the warm season, I also have visits from impressive parrots like the gang-gangs and black cockatoos, but they are always very high up in the trees, so that makes it very difficult to photograph.
+Our resident chickens are also pleased and spoiled in this garden.
 There are plenty of shady spots to hide, water for them all the time, plenty of bugs to eat, and scratching and sand bathing allowed areas.
 I fenced off a part of the yard where they can free range without destroying my veggie beds.
-All the happy little bees buzzing around are in paradise and helping pollinate my fruit and veggie crops, this garden is truly a little heaven!
+All the happy little bees buzzing around are in paradise and helping pollinate my fruit and vegetables; this garden is truly a little heaven!

 Some of the original flowering perennials • Photography © Bottle and Brush Studio 2018-21

-In late winter we already have some little flowering beauties coming up like the hellebores.
+In late winter, we already have some little flowering beauties coming up, like the hellebores.
 In spring, it is all happening and there are different blooms each week in the yard.
-Ornamental rockeries are packed with flower bulbs like various types of daffodils and hyacinths.
-In early summer comes the iris, princess lilies, roses, columbines, queen's tears and campanulas.
-The white pompom shrubs and big oriental poppies are making their show and later the hydrangeas, hollyhocks and then red hot poker are stealing it.
-In late summer there are flowering plants popping up like the agapanthus, nerines, naked ladies, crocuses, and hibiscus.
+Ornamental rockeries are packed with flower bulbs like various daffodils and hyacinths.
+The iris, princess lilies, roses, columbines, queen's tears, and campanulas come in early summer.
+The white pompom shrubs and giant oriental poppies are making their show, and later, the hydrangeas, hollyhocks, and then red hot poker are stealing it.
+In late summer, there are flowering plants popping up like the agapanthus, nerines, naked ladies, crocuses, and hibiscus.
 When the autumn anemones are back, many summer flowers are still on.
-Through these flowers, there is much ground covering varieties of plants like yellow archangels, ferns and little wild violets, which I later learned were edible.
-Elephant garlic is another edible plant that I discovered in this garden, a huge garlic bulb and a big flower ball!
-I have learned most names of all these cultivars while I was discovering them right here.
-I had to learn how to care for and maintain this whole botanical garden from scratch.
-Most of them can look after themselves, fortunately, but some good clipping, pruning, weeding and dividing are needed each season (all extra pulled-out plants go to friends, neighbours and markets!).
+Through these flowers, there is much ground covering various plants like yellow archangels, ferns and little wild violets, which I later learned were edible.
+Elephant garlic is another edible plant I discovered in this garden, with a huge garlic bulb and a big flower ball!
+I learned most of the names of all these cultivars while discovering them right here.
+I had to learn to care for and maintain this whole botanical garden from scratch.
+Fortunately, most of them can look after themselves, but some good clipping, pruning, weeding and dividing are needed each season (all extra pulled-out plants go to friends, neighbours and markets!).
 I use plants from the garden for my still life and food photography and every weekend I make little bouquets to bring some colours and fragrances inside the house.

 Still life floral photography • Photography © Bottle and Brush Studio 2022

-In a future tour post, I will show you my new plants and how I managed to grow organic food while keeping the best of this unique established garden.
-Meanwhile, you are welcome to read "My little Garden Studio", telling my story about how backyard gardening can be more than a hobby.
+In a future virtual tour, I will show you my new plants and how I grew organic food while keeping the best of this unique, established garden.
+Meanwhile, you are welcome to read "My little Garden Studio" telling how backyard gardening can be more than a hobby.